Guidance

 UKRI’s approach to international collaboration is aligned with, and supports, UK government ambitions.
 The UK Science and Technology Framework and the International Technology Strategy highlight the role of international opportunities in delivering on the UK’s science and technology ambitions.

-Likewise, UK foreign policy (as outlined in the Integrated Review of Security, Defence, Development and Foreign Policy, the Integrated Review Refresh 2023 and the International Development white paper) recognises the importance of research and innovation collaboration in advancing the UK’s interests and tackling global challenges.
+Likewise, UK foreign policy recognises the importance of research and innovation collaboration in advancing the UK’s interests and tackling global challenges.
+This is outlined in:

 UKRI’s international priorities are guided by the six objectives of our International Strategic Framework, reflecting the objectives of the overall UKRI Strategy: Transforming tomorrow together.
 These highlight our long-term commitment to supporting international collaboration through: